Skip To Content

 2. Tap Profile Profile at the top of the map list screen.

-If the compass accuracy is poor, a request to calibrate it will appear in red.
-Calibrate the compass by moving the phone in a figure eight shape and pull down on the screen to refresh the status.
+If the compass accuracy is poor, a request to calibrate it appears in red.
+Calibrate the compass by moving the phone in a figure-eight shape and pull down on the screen to refresh the status.
 If the accuracy is high, calibration is not necessary.
-When it is medium or low, calibration is optional, but recommended.
+When it is medium or low, calibration is recommended but not required.

-Alternatively, after loading a map from the list, tap the Sensor Check status bar when shown at the top of the map mode.
-The Sensor Check bar only appears in the map, survey, and test modes if one or more sensors are not calibrated, or if required permissions are not granted.
+Alternatively, after loading a map from the list, tap the Sensor Check status bar when it is shown at the top of Map mode.
+The Sensor Check bar only appears when the app is in Map or Survey mode when one or more sensors are not calibrated, or if the required permissions are not granted.

 You can calibrate the compass at any time without accessing the Sensor Check list.